maxbsoft/react-native-litertlm-chat-engine/README.md

 4. Place it in your app's bundle or documents directory

 **Note**: Model files are large (2-4GB) and not included in the repository.
 You must download them separately.

+**Important**: The `ChatEngineWrapper.xcframework` is tracked with Git LFS.
+If you're cloning from source, ensure Git LFS is installed and run `git lfs pull` to download the framework files.

 ### License Requirements